24 Jul 2025

 How can the risk be mitigated?

-Items which have come into direct contact with a skin care cream or lotion such as clothing, bed clothes and bed linen should be laundered daily to prevent potentially hazardous build-up.
-If dressings are used with an skin care cream or lotion, they should be changed daily.
-The following advice is also recommended for the removal of residues from fabrics:
+Items which have come into direct contact with a skin care cream or lotion such as clothing, bed clothes and bed linen should be laundered daily minimise build-up of emollient residue.
+If dressings are used with a skincare cream or lotion, they should be changed daily.
+The following advice is also recommended to reduce the build-up of residues from fabrics:

 Home Fire Safety Visit